Black Diamond Beta Light Review

 Weather Resistance

 The tarp does have a front door that can be cinched open; however, there aren't any vents at the top, and we found it difficult to pitch with more than just an inch or two of space above the ground, so condensation from poor ventilation can be an issue.
-The door also has a buckle at the bottom of the zipper that can be clipped to keep it closed in especially windy conditions.
-It's a useful feature, but we found it somewhat odd that the buckle is on the outside of the tent, making it difficult to secure from the inside.
+The door also has a buckle at the bottom of the zipper that can be clipped to keep it closed in exceptionally windy conditions.
+It's a helpful feature, but we found it odd that the buckle is on the outside of the tent, making it difficult to secure from the inside.
 As long as the shelter isn't oriented broadside to the wind, it will hold up well in stiff gusts.

 Adaptability

 In addition, its large footprint means that it requires a sufficiently large campsite.
-This may not pose a problem for some open landscapes, but for more wooded terrains, like the northeast United States, for example, it isn't the best option out there.
+This may not pose a problem for some open landscapes, but for more wooded terrains, like the northeast United States, it isn't the best option out there.

 Ease of Set-Up

 The symmetry of the tent makes it comparatively easy to set up.
 It took less than ten minutes for us to pitch it the first time.
 We found that staking out the corners and leaving slack to go inside and erect the trekking poles was the trustiest method.
-The process is made easier by the obvious and durable trekking pole pockets at the top — there's no fussing or readjusting them once the pole tips are set in place.
+The process is made easier by the evident and durable trekking pole pockets at the top — there's no fussing or readjusting them once the pole tips are set in place.

 Should You Buy the Black Diamond Beta Light?